contagon/handbook/handbook/8-elders-quorum.md

 Worthy men 18 and older may receive the Melchizedek Priesthood and be ordained to the office of elder.
 A man ordained to that office enters into a sacred covenant to assist God in accomplishing His work (see [Doctrine and Covenants 84:33–44](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84.33-44?lang=eng#p33)).

 Each elder is part of an organized group of priesthood holders called an elders quorum.
-Members of the elders quorum work together to help accomplish the work of salvation and exaltation.
+Members of the elders quorum work together to help accomplish God’s work of salvation and exaltation.
 They serve others, fulfill priesthood duties, build unity, and learn and live doctrine.

 ### 8.1.2 Membership in the Elders Quorum